thatguyshzr/interview_questions/README.md

 - What is faster, list or tuple?

+Tuple.
+List stores each element in vairable one by one, tuple stores the whole thing in one go.

 - What are local and global variables?

 - What are OOP concepts in python?